-Understand that Google Ads are delivered through a bidding process.
+It’s essential to remember that Google Ads are delivered through a bidding process.
 Therefore, you need to specify how aggressive or restrictive you want to match advertisements to keyword searches.

 Here are the keyword match types:

-- Phrase Match: This one allows you to lock in a phrase using your keywords in the exact order you entered them
+- Phrase Match: This one allows you to lock in a phrase using your keywords in the exact order you entered them.

 The best way to find out which keywords convert best for your campaign is to start with phrase match and exact match keywords.
-These match types will give you the cleanest and most relevant traffic
+These match types will give you the cleanest and most relevant traffic (and higher conversion rates).

-Seeking a Lower CPC Is Wrong
+Seeking a Lower CPC Is Often the Wrong Choice

 CPCs also vary depending on the industry.
-We see rates for different companies ranging from $50 to $200.
-And we don’t shy away from the more expensive ones.
+We see rates for different companies ranging from $50 to $200 – and we don’t shy away from the more expensive ones.

 For example, we work with a lot of lawyers.
-As you all know there are a lot of law firms and hundreds of them bid on Google Ads every day.
+As you all know, there are a lot of law firms, and hundreds of them bid on Google Ads every day.

-On the other hand, if you use “personal injury lawyer” as a keyword but use a broad match then the search could be a mix of anything.
-This is a case when getting specific will benefit the client.
+On the other hand, if you use “personal injury lawyer” as a keyword but use a broad match, then the search could be a mix of anything.
+That is a case where using very specific keywords and exact match keywords will benefit the client.